 USGBC LEED Gold-Certified

-- Concrete and construction material recycling occurred on-site.
+- Concrete and construction material recycling on-site.